-Truths about the Ransom—the whole foundational doctrine behind the forgiveness of sin for every single human that ever lived… and about the 2 Salvations… about the soul—that it is mortal… about restitution?
+- the truths about the Ransom—the whole foundational doctrine behind the forgiveness of sin for every single human that ever lived …

 Like the early Christians, we too, are scattered all over the world and either alone or in small groups of two or three we preach Jesus and the resurrection.

-When there will be no more death or dying but a resurrection from the dead that will ultimately bring mankind back from the dead!
+Let us tell others that there is coming a time when there shall be no more death or dying but a resurrection from the dead that will ultimately bring mankind back from the dead!

 This death and dying condition we all find ourselves in, is unnatural.

-Have you ever come across a dying loved one who says they feel like they are 26 in a 80+ year old body?
+Have you ever come across a dying loved one who says they feel like they are twenty six years old yet they are in an eighty plus year old body?